 - UI cumulative GPA of 3.25

-- Program is usually completed in senior year (i.e., senior classification/standing)
+- U2G or blended sessions are usually completed during the senior year (i.e., senior classification/standing)

 - UI cumulative GPA of 3.00 or greater at the time the student transitions to graduate-only status

 *Please note: some programs have more stringent requirements, e.g., GRE requirements.
 Please check with the department for specific requirements.

 Students who are accepted into Undergraduate-to-Graduate (U2G) programs will be notified by their program area.
 Students will normally receive an acceptance letter during the spring of their junior year.

 Students are assessed undergraduate level tuition and fees during their first year of the Undergraduate-to-Graduate (U2G) program (students' fourth or senior year), and until the bachelor's degree is conferred.
 Students should follow regular deadlines for submitting their undergraduate application for degree.

 At the end of their first year, students will have completed all the requirements for their bachelor's degree and may participate in the commencement ceremony for conferral of their bachelor's degree.